 More One Hot Oven chocolate treats

-• Brownies with Peanut Butter Cup are rich and chewy with the classic pairing of chocolate and peanut butter, and the best part is they are made with a box brownie mix.
+• Brownies with Peanut Butter Cup are rich and chewy with the classic pairing of chocolate and peanut butter.
+The best part is they are made with a box brownie mix.
 This is a great kid-friendly recipe to get kids in the kitchen that love to bake.

 • This Chocolate Torte has six layers of chocolate, I’m not kidding, and this cake is delectable.

 • Chocolate Chip Peanut Butter Muffins have the classic flavors that everyone loves, chocolate, and peanut butter.
-This muffin has because a family favorite and gets made a lot.
+This muffin has become a family favorite and gets made a lot.

 More One Hot Oven tart recipes

-Jelly Roll Pie Tarts are simply pie dough that is spread with your favorite jelly and rolled up, sliced, and baked.
+• Jelly Roll Pie Tarts are simply pie dough that is spread with your favorite jelly, rolled up, sliced, and baked.
 These jelly roll-ups are seriously addictive.
 You will want to just make pie dough so you make these tarts.

 Recipe